vsrromero/PythonBootcamp/README.md

 About: Master Python by building 100 projects in 100 days.
 Learn data science, automation, build websites, games and apps!

-100 days, 1 hour per day, learn to build 1 project per day, this is how you master Python.
+100 days, 1 - 2 hours per day, learn to build 1 project per day, this is how you master Python.

 * New concepts and thechnologies add each day.